House hunting? Ready to sell? It’s time to talk home value.

 There are three big ways that pets can affect a home’s value at resale: odor, property damage and noise.
-One Boston agent reports that his condo listing sold for $20,000 - $30,000 less than it should have, simply due to cat odor.
+One agent reports that pet odor can result in listings selling for $20,000 - $30,000 less than it should have.

 Pet damage and odors can be expensive to remove.
 Don’t overlook these costs when making your purchase.

 Bad neighbors can easily make life difficult.
 If their poor behavior is evident to a potential buyer, they can also make resale difficult.

 In a Seattle Times article, real estate broker Mike Skahen estimates that bad neighbors can cause a 10 percent price reduction.